coreflexive/coreflexive.github.io/_posts/2021-03-04-product-order.md

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-I mentioned in [my last post]({% post_url 2021-03-03-cartesian-product %}) that explicitly modelling pairs facilitates writing quantifier-free Alloy.
-In this post, I'll show you an example of when I've done just that.
+I mentioned in [my last post]({% post_url 2021-03-03-cartesian-product %}) that explicitly modelling pairs can sometimes facilitate writing quantifier-free Alloy.
+In this post, I'll show you what I meant by that.
 Below is some Alloy that generates instances of the direct product of two partial orders using a relation on pairs:
 ```alloy
 sig Pair {
   fst: A,